jennybc/stat540_2014/homework/hw01_quality-exploration-DE.md

-#### Q4e: Find probes where the expression in the S1P3 knockout is the same as that of the wild type.
+#### Q4e: Find probes where the expression in the S1P3 knockout is different from that of wild type.

 How many hits do you find if you control FDR at 0.10?